 Teach your child what type of materials stop bullets (including rifle bullets).
 These materials are called “cover”.
 If under fire, you child should run toward the nearest piece of hard cover that will deflect a bullet.
 Concrete walls, car engines, filled bookshelves, and steel doors will likely stop or deflect most bullets.
 Practice by playing a game of making your children identify pieces of cover occasionally when you are out together in a public location.
 That will help build your child’s awareness skills and refresh their knowledge base.

 Let your children know that a backpack filled with school books is likely to stop handgun bullets.
 If your child has a backpack loaded with a couple of books, instruct him to put it on (in front of the body if necessary) between himself and the shooter as improvised body armor.
-Better yet, outfit your child’s backpack with armor panels from old bullet resistant vests purchased cheaply on EBay.
-Even if the vest panel is expired, I’ve never had one fail to stop a bullet that it was rated to stop despite the panel’s age.
+Better yet, outfit your child’s backpack with armor panels from old bullet resistant vests purchased cheaply on Ebay.
+Even if the vest panel is expired, I’ve never had one fail to stop a bullet that it was rated to stop no matter how old it is.
 I’ve shot vest panels as old as 25 years and they still work.
 As long as the panel has not been submerged in water or left out in the sun for extensive time periods, it will still stop bullets.

 Make sure your child knows not to run to the police for safety.
 The police are often the ones drawing gunfire from the shooter(s).
 There have also been shootings (Norway is one example) where the shooters have impersonated police officers.
 Have your child stick to your plan of getting to a rendezvous location and awaiting your arrival.
 Don’t allow them to force a police officer to make a decision between protecting a single child and going after the shooter.
 The officer must stop the shooter.
 He may be the only one nearby capable of accomplishing that task.
 Ensure that your child isn’t the one who distracts the officer from his primary objective.